DESTRESS: Computation-Optimal and Communication-Efficient Decentralized Nonconvex Finite-Sum Optimization: Preliminaries and Proposed Algorithm

-Detailed in \Cref{alg:network_sarah}, we propose a novel decentralized stochastic optimization algorithm, dubbed DESTRESS , for finding first-order order stationary points of nonconvex finite-sum problems.
-Motivated by stochastic recursive gradient methods in the centralized setting, DESTRESS has a nested loop structure: \begin{enumerate} \item The outer loop adopts dynamic average consensus to estimate and track the global gradient $\nabla F(\bx^{(t)})$ at each agent in \eqref{eq:gradient_tracking}, where $\bx^{(t)}$ is the stacked parameter estimate (cf.~\eqref{eq:def_gradient}).
+Detailed in \Cref{alg:network_sarah}, we propose a novel decentralized stochastic optimization algorithm, dubbed \myalg, for finding first-order order stationary points of nonconvex finite-sum problems.
+Motivated by stochastic recursive gradient methods in the centralized setting, \myalg has a nested loop structure: \begin{enumerate} \item The outer loop adopts dynamic average consensus to estimate and track the global gradient $\nabla F(\bx^{(t)})$ at each agent in \eqref{eq:gradient_tracking}, where $\bx^{(t)}$ is the stacked parameter estimate (cf.~\eqref{eq:def_gradient}).
 This helps to ``reset'' the stochastic gradient to a less noisy starting gradient $\bv^{(t), 0}=\bs^{(t)}$ of the inner loop.
 A key property of \eqref{eq:gradient_tracking}---which is a direct consequence of dynamic average consensus---is that the average of $\bs^{(t)}$ equals to the dynamic average of local gradients, i.e. $\bbs^{(t)} = \tfrac1n \sum_{i\in[n]} \bs_i^{(t)} = \tfrac1n \sum_{i\in[n]} \nabla f_i(\x_i^{(t)})$.

-\item The inner loop refines the parameter estimate $\bu^{(t), 0} = \x^{(t)}$ by by performing stochastic recursive gradient updates in \eqref{eq:inner_loop}, where the stochastic recursive gradient $\bg^{(t), s}$ is updated in \eqref{eq:inner_loop_sg} via sampling mini-batches from the local dataset. \end{enumerate} To complete the last mile, inspired by \cite{li2020communication}, we allow DESTRESS to perform a few rounds of mixing or gossiping whenever communication takes place, to enable better information sharing and faster convergence.
-Specifically, DESTRESS performs $\KO$ and $\KI$ mixing steps for the outer and inner loops respectively per iteration, which is equivalent to using as mixing matrices, and correspondingly a network with better connectivity; see \eqref{eq:gradient_tracking}, \eqref{eq:inner_loop_var} and \eqref{eq:inner_loop_grad}.
+\item The inner loop refines the parameter estimate $\bu^{(t), 0} = \x^{(t)}$ by performing randomly activated stochastic recursive gradient updates \eqref{eq:inner_loop}, where the stochastic recursive gradient $\bg^{(t), s}$ is updated in \eqref{eq:inner_loop_sg} via sampling mini-batches from activated agents' local datasets.

+\end{enumerate} To complete the last mile, inspired by \cite{li2020communication}, we allow \myalg to perform a few rounds of mixing or gossiping whenever communication takes place, to enable better information sharing and faster convergence.
+Specifically, \myalg performs $\KO$ and $\KI$ mixing steps for the outer and inner loops respectively per iteration, which is equivalent to using as mixing matrices, and correspondingly a network with better connectivity; see \eqref{eq:gradient_tracking}, \eqref{eq:inner_loop_var} and \eqref{eq:inner_loop_grad}.
 Note that \Cref{alg:network_sarah} is written in matrix notation, where the mixing steps are described by $\bW_{\mathsf{in}} \otimes \bI_n$ or $\bW_{\mathsf{out}} \otimes \bI_{n}$ and applied to all agents simultaneously.
 The extra mixing steps can be implemented by Chebyshev acceleration \cite{arioli2014chebyshev} with improved communication efficiency.